mercadopago/devsite-docs/guides/vtex/v1-v2-migration.en.md

 If you already have a MercadoPagoV1 gateway affiliation, you will now need to create a **new MercadoPagoV2 affiliation**.
 The process is simple and similar to the process you followed when setting up the previous connector.
 Please pay close attention to the following process and field descriptions:

-1. In your VTEX store admin panel, go to **Payments > Settings**.
+1. In your VTEX store admin panel, go to **Payments > Suppliers**.
-2. At the top of the screen, go to the **"Gateway affiliations"** tab and click the "+" button to create a new affiliation.
+2. At the top of the screen, click the **New Supplier** button to create a new affiliation.
 3. Look for the **MercadoPagoV2** connector and select it.
 This will take you to a new screen.
 4. On said screen, choose the **Affiliation Name** within the store.
-Also, make sure you have enabled the **"Live/Production"** slider button.
+Also, make sure you have disabled the **"Activate test mode"** button.
 5. Then, fill in the corresponding fields:

 | Field | Description |